mgmarlow/mgmarlow.com/words/2023-10-26-hyperbole.md

 <hyrolo-fgrep "Immanuel Kant">
 ```

 In this case, the link reveals its implementation.
-It's a grep over
+It's a call to an
-all HyRolo records for the string matching "Immanuel Kant".
+Emacs Lisp function that greps over all HyRolo records for the string
+matching "Immanuel Kant".

 Of course, you don't actually need to have an ugly link like that in
 your zettel text.
 Instead, you can create what's called an "explicit